- Duration:18 days

 Thanks again for an interesting and informative trip, we really appreciated how much preparation you put into the program.
 It’s not only all that but also the way you looked after us so well too, we will remember this for a very long time.
 Let us know any future trips planned and we will be there!!

-Our aim is to provide an “authentic Italian experience” by travelling to charming cities, towns and villages especially selected for their beauty, cultural significance and idyllic locations.
-We will head off the major tourist routes on short established walks and hikes through some of the prettiest hamlets and countryside Italy has to offer allowing us to discover authentic local cultures and delights.
+This personalised tour has been designed to provide an “authentic Italian experience” travelling to charming cities, towns & villages especially selected for their beauty, cultural significance & idyllic locations.
+Enjoy heading off the major tourist routes on short established walks through some of Italy’s prettiest hamlets & countryside discovering authentic local cultures and delights.

 Breakfast & dinner included

 Here you will hardly believe you are still in Italy as cultures and landscapes blend in a unique and charming mix of Ladin, Tyrolean tradition and the Italian Dolce Vita.
-After meeting our delightful hostess we take you on a village stroll before enjoying dinner at a local Keller (Tavern) where authentic Tyrol fare is served.
+After settling in to our charming Alpine Lodge we take you on a village stroll before enjoying dinner at a local Keller (Tavern) where authentic Tyrol fare is served.

 Breakfast & dinner included